subpair/aws-webpage/README.md

 5. You can easily add other regions by simply using another module block in the main.tf, an example for a third region is included, you can activate this by simply uncommenting the block 'module "third_region_config"' in the main.tf in the root folder.

+6. Load-balancer deletion protection is turned off to have everything rapidly be deployed and destroyed, but if you want to run changes via another terraform apply load-balancers might become unresponsive for some time.
+If this gets activated and terraform destroy is ran it will run endlessly by not being able to remove the load-balancers. \
+You can activate this easily by changing it in the variables.tf:

+variables.tf:
+>variable "load_balancer_deletion_protection" { \
+  description = "Activate the load balancer deletion protection to avoid downtimes on terraform configuration updates" \
+  type        = bool \
+  <mark>default     = true</mark> \
+}>

 # Prerequisites
 1. A domain is needed, in the current code an aws domain is used.
 If you do not own a domain directly by aws, delete the